Shaurya-ey/Smart-WebCam/README.md

 - Compact Setup – Designed to sit on desk without taking much space

 ## What it is
 Basically, it’s a homemade webcam system.
 The Raspberry Pi takes input from the camera and microphone and sends it to the computer, so it behaves like a normal webcam.
-Instead of plug-and-play hardware, this is more like a small computer doing the same job.
+Instead of plug-and-play hardware, this is more like a small computer.

 ## Why I Made This Project
 I wanted a webcam for my desk, but instead of buying one I thought why not just build it.
 It started simple but then I kept adding things and learning more in the process.
-Setting up things like mic input, Wi-Fi and getting everything to work together took some time, but that’s what made it interesting.
+Setting up things like mic input, Wi-Fi and getting everything to work together took some time.

 ## How To Use
 - **Power:** on the Raspberry Pi and make sure it’s connected to Wi-Fi.